Book Review: The Good Daughter

 Book Summary:

-Two girls are forced into the woods at gunpoint.
-One runs for her life.
-One is shot in the head and covered with dirt in a ready grave.
+Two girls find themselves forced into the woods by someone with a gun.
+One runs, and one is shot in the head and covered with dirt.
+There was a grave ready and waiting.

-Not only is she the first witness on the scene, but it’s a case that unleashes the terrible memories she’s spent so long trying to suppress.
-Because the shocking truth about the crime that destroyed her family nearly thirty years ago won’t stay buried forever…
+She is the first witness on the scene.
+The case brings back all the terrible memories she’s spent a lifetime trying to forget.
+The truth of what happened to her family all those years ago won’t stay buried.

 My Review: